Durdane series: Plot summary

 The land of Shant on the planet Durdane is ruled by a purposely anonymous dictator called the Anome or Faceless Man.
 He maintains control by virtue of the torc, a ring of explosive placed around the neck of every adult in Shant which he can detonate.

 When one Anome grows old, he chooses his successor, a system hundreds of years old.
 The reason for this harsh system of government is the extreme individuality of the folk of Shant.
 They are divided into dozens of different cantons, each with very distinctive customs and laws, united only by a common language.
 Prior to the ascendancy of the Faceless Man, Shant was plagued by constant civil war and dissension.
 The Faceless Man not only provides the glue that holds Shant together; he communicates anonymously with the cantonal leaders.
 Those who lose their heads are largely those who have violated local law.

 The protagonist of the trilogy is Gastel Etzwane, the son of a prostitute and an anonymous musician.
 The first two volumes chronicle his coming of age, his discovery of the identity of his father, his struggles to become a musician himself, the murder of his mother and sister by a race of alien barbarian invaders known as the Roguskhoi, and his struggle for revenge against them.
 This leads to Etzwane's discovering the identity of the Anome, who, strangely passive, refuses to mobilize the armies of Shant against the aliens.
 Etzwane is forced to assume the role of Anome himself and, through luck and improvisation, leads an eventually successful struggle against the invaders.
 In response to the social upheaval caused by the war, Etzwane lays down his office, and the torc system is abolished.

-In the third and final volume, Etzwane learns—the hard way—that the invaders were the creation of an alien race known as the Asutra, who designed these caricatures of humanity in a first attempt at biological warfare against the peoples of Durdane.
-Since the Roguskhoi are all males, they can only reproduce by sexual intercourse with human women, and they are insanely lustful.
+In the third and final volume, Etzwane learns that the invaders were the creation of an alien race known as the Asutra, who designed them in a first attempt at biological warfare against humanity, using Durdane as a test-bed.
+Since the Roguskhoi are all males, they can only reproduce with human women, and they are insanely lustful.
 The resulting "imps" have no genetic relationship to the human mother, who is a host only.
-This process, by design, also renders the woman sterile.

 The trilogy is set in the same broad Gaean Reach milieu of many of Vance's books.
 Like most of his work, it is full of color, ornately bizarre cultures and heroic adventure.